Dear Merseyside Police,

 If you have received this email in error please notify the sender as soon

-This footnote confirms that all reasonable steps have been taken to
+as possible.
+This footnote confirms that all reasonable steps have been

-The views expressed in this communication may not necessarily be the
+computer viruses.
+The views expressed in this communication may not

-All communications, including telephone calls and electronic messages to
+including telephone calls and electronic messages to and from Merseyside

 Following receipt for your request searches were conducted within the